-At the 1999 Annual Meeting, the shareholders of the Company will be asked to consider and vote upon the following specific matters:
+At the 1999 Annual Meeting, the shareholders of the Company will be asked to consider and vote upon the following matters:

-- 1. To fix the number of directors constituting the full Board of Directors of the Company at six; - 2.
-To consider and vote upon the election of six directors; - 3.
-To act upon a proposal to amend the Company's Restated Articles of Organization to increase the authorized Common Stock, \$.01 par value per share, of the Company ("Common Stock") from 50,000,000 shares to 75,000,000 shares; - 4.
-To act upon a proposal to amend the Company's 1997 Stock Incentive Plan (the "1997 Plan") to increase the maximum number of shares that may be issued under such plan from 1,020,000 shares to 2,520,000 shares; - To transact such other business as may properly come before the meeting and any adjournment thereof.
+- To fix the number of directors constituting the full Board of Directors of the Company at seven; - 2.
+To consider and vote upon the election of seven directors; - To act upon a proposal to amend the Company's Restated Articles of Organization to increase the authorized common stock, \$.01 par value per share, of the Company ("Common Stock") from 50,000,000 shares to 75,000,000 shares; - 4.
+To act upon a proposal to amend the Company's 1997 Stock Incentive Plan (the "1997 Plan") to increase the maximum number of shares that may be issued under such plan from 1,020,000 shares to 2,520,000 shares: - 5.
+To transact such other business as may properly come before the meeting and any adjournment thereof.